Danielku15/swagger-codegen-cpprestsdk/README.md

 ## Details about generated classes

-* All model classes can be serialized as JSON and as application/x-multipart-formdata.
+* All model classes can be serialized as JSON and as multipart/form-data.
 * All reference types are kept as std::shared_ptr instances which reduces the number of copy steps and allows better passing of models across the API boundaries without worrying about memory leaks or access violations.
 * For non required properties an additional unset method is provided to completely exclude them from the serialization.
 * Collection type properties have no setters. use the getter to access the collection itself and modify it via this reference.
-* All classes include the `Common.h` header by default to include required preprocessors described below.
-* All classes specify the preprocessor `SDK_DECLSPEC` for dllexport/dllimport handling on Windows Platform.
-* All classes are wrapped into `BEGIN_SDK_NS` and `END_SDK_NS`.
-Define them to your desired namespace declaration.
-* When serializing objects to application/x-multipart-formdata arrays are stored as JSON.
+* When serializing objects to multipart/form-data arrays are stored as JSON.